ssnyder90/Cybersecurity/Ansible/README/README.md

 ## Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the "D*mn Vulnerable Web Application."
+The main purpose of this network is to expose a load-balanced and monitored instance of **DVWA**, the "D*mn Vulnerable Web Application."

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
 The load balancer ensures that incoming traffic will be shared by both vulnerable web servers.
 Access controls will ensure that only authorized users --- namely, ourselves --- will be able to connect in the first place.